electron/electron/docs/tutorial/debugging-main-process.md

-# Debugging browser process
+# Debugging the main process

-The devtools of browser window can only debug the scripts of the web pages (e.g. the renderer process), in order to provide a way to debug the scripts of the browser side (e.g. the browser process), atom-shell has provided the `--debug` and `--debug-brk` switches.
+The devtools of browser window can only debug the renderer process scripts.
+(I.e. the web pages.)
+In order to provide a way to debug the scripts of the main process, atom-shell has provided the `--debug` and `--debug-brk` switches.

 ## Command line switches